AJONES8/PEMAD_CRB_NTAP_RESTRICTOR_ROPE_EXP/FMRD_CRB_NTAP_Restrictor_Rev_Oct_v1.md

 # A species subset

 This is one way to subset the species.
-Summarizing the largest counts and weights and then making a vector of the species on both lists. this is not used later on, but was useful in exploring the data initially.
+Summarizing the largest counts and weights and then making a vector of the species on both lists.

 ``` r
 #making a vector of common species